-Pursuant to this RFP, EPE is soliciting capacity proposals with CODs on or before May 1, 2025, and renewable energy and capacity proposals with CODs no later than December 1, 2024.
+Pursuant to this RFP, EPE is soliciting capacity proposals with CODs on or before May 1, 2025.
 Proposals must include plans for project execution inclusive of long-lead equipment acquisition, land acquisition, permitting, securing interconnection service and its associated identification of necessary upgrades to the EPE transmission system or adjacent transmission systems, facility construction, and other critical timeline activities to demonstrate viability to meet proposed COD.
+EPE also has a Texas RPS requirement for renewables to be sited in Texas in order to qualify as Texas RPS energy.
+EPE may take this into consideration when evaluating renewable resources; however, EPE is open to consider renewable resources sited outside of Texas.

-EPE will not accept proposals for projects with CODs after May 2025 in this RFP.
+EPE is not obligated to accept proposals for projects with CODs after May 2025 in this RFP.